Photo above: French car manufacturer Peugeot

 the French socialist party, formed betwen 1969 and 1971, from the

 fusion of existing non-communist left-wing parties in France.
-Since the
+Between

-seventies, and the fading of the Communist Party, the PS has been the
+seventies and 2017, following the fading of the Communist Party, the PS

-principal party of the left in France, and has formed a number of
+principal party of the left in France, and formed a number of

-governments, the most recent of which was the Jospin Government, from
+governments, the most recent of which was under the Hollande

 from 1981 to